Proposed United States acquisition of Greenland: Greenland

 A January 2025 poll of 416 residents of Greenland, conducted by the U.S. survey firm Patriot Polling, found that 57.3% of respondents approve of Greenland joining the United States, while 37.4% disapprove and 5.3% are undecided.
 The poll and the firm behind it was severely criticized by professor Scott Lucas from University College Dublin, however, who called the poll very suspect, criticizing the lack of information on how the respondents were chosen, which questions were asked, and what was its statistical uncertainty.
 He also named the firm behind it as a start-up organization having a political purpose performing push polls.
 The CEO of the organization, Lucca Ruggieri, came under criticism due to his ties to Republican donors and politicians.

 A poll of 497 adult residents of Greenland between 22 and 26 January 2025, made by Verian for the national Greenlandic newspaper Sermitsiaq and the national Danish newspaper Berlingske, found that 85% of respondents rejected a proposition that Greenland should leave the Danish Realm to become part of the United States, whereas 6% supported the proposition and 9% were undecided.
 In the same poll, when asked whether they would prefer a Danish or an American citizenship, 55% preferred a Danish one and 8% an American one, whereas 37% were undecided.
-Furthermore, the poll explored opinions on Donald Trump's interest in Greenland: The results indicate that 45% of responders consider Donald Trump's interest in Greenland to be an opportunity, while 43% view it as a threat and 13% of answered "Don't know".
+Furthermore, the poll explored opinions on Donald Trump's interest in Greenland: The results indicate that 45% of responders consider Donald Trump's interest in Greenland to be a threat, while 43% view it as an opportunity and 13% of answered "Don't know".
 The statistical uncertainty was reported as between 1.9% and 4.4%.
 Trump's interest in Greenland has strengthened the cause of Greenland's independence from Denmark.
 Only the party leader of Qulleq stated his support for Trump but the party failed to win any seats in the 2025 regional election which was won by the moderate and highly Trump-critical Democrats.
 The separatist Naleraq which has pro-Trump members came in second place.